ansible/ansible/docs/docsite/rst/guide_aci.rst

 Operational examples
 --------------------
 Here is a small overview of useful operational tasks to reuse in your playbooks.
-Feel free to contribute more snippets that are useful for others.
+Feel free to contribute more snippets that are useful to others.

 Waiting for all controllers to be ready .......................................